howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 3. **Access**: Organizations should offer mechanisms for individuals to access and correct their personal data.
 This empowers people to ensure their data is accurate and up-to-date.
 4. **Data Choices**: In addition to rights to access and correct, data subjects often have the following data privacy rights:
     - right to have their information deleted (also referred to as the "right to be forgotten");
-    - right to port their data to a different data controller;
+    - right to download their data in a readily readable format and provide their data to a different data controller;
     - right to opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
 1. **Non-Discrimination**: Organizations must not discriminate against individuals who choose to exercise their data privacy rights.
 1. **Breach Notification**: The large amounts of data held by organizations attract cyber criminals, increases the risk of data breaches.